 Microforms are loaned when necessary for brief periods of time (up to one day) to personnel in the Cataloging Department, Louisiana Room, University Archives and Manuscripts Collection, or the Center for Louisiana Studies for use in its departments.
 All borrowers are to sign a borrower's card.
 All materials are to be returned at the end of the workday, even if the borrower is not finished with them, in order to have them available to patrons at night and on weekends.

 - Microforms not in use are to be refiled.
 Items are not to be held out of the files for any reason.
-Filing is done by employees only.
+The filing is done by employees only.

 Patrons may make copies from microfilm.
-Materials owned by the University of Louisiana at Lafayette or obtained through Interlibrary loan for UL Lafayette patrons may be printed free of charge.
-Materials from other sources may be printed for 25 cents a page.
+Materials owned by the University of Louisiana at Lafayette, or obtained through Interlibrary loan for the University patrons, may be printed free of charge.
+Materials from other sources may be printed for $0.25 per page.